easy-as-python/repo-man/docs/index.rst

 Unconfigured repositories
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-List repositories you have cloned but that have no configured flavor:
+List repositories you have cloned but that have no configured type:

 .. code-block:: shell